sachinkesiraju/UberKit/README.md

 ```
 You can also retrieve the access token when it is available by using `NSString *token = [[UberKit sharedInstance] getStoredAuthToken];`

-To begin the login process, call the method 'startLogin' by using `[uberKit startLogin];`
+To begin the login process, call the method 'startLogin' by passing your view controller using `[uberKit startLoginWithViewController:self];`

 Once you've successfully retrieved an access token, you can then make the following calls to the Uber API :